PCB Design Software | Circuit Board Design | Autodesk

 Learn how to produce manufacturing data for a printed circuit board using the CAM processor in the PCB editor.

-Schematic capture is what you do when you take a PCB design from your head or from scribble notes and turn it into a schematic diagram using PCB designing software.
-It’s not simply a case of representing all the necessary parts of the circuit.
-The diagram must also include information on the connections between these, and these are often referred to in electronics CAD as “nets”.
+Schematic capture is what you do when you take a PCB design from your head or from scribble notes and turn into a schematic diagram using PCB designing software.
+It’s not simply a case of representing all the necessary parts of the circuit, the diagram must also include information on the connections between these, and these are often referred to in electronics CAD as ‘nets’.
 Circuit board design software such as Autodesk Fusion simplifies this process and helps you to keep track of everything.

 Effective PCB design depends not just on connecting components and circuits but on connections between minds and an approval hierarchy.
 With Autodesk’s PCB software, you can quickly and easily share your designs with colleagues and peers for feedback and guidance, review colleagues' work, or get inspired by others’ PCB designs.
 You can even work on PCB cad designs with others simultaneously, speeding up design time and allowing you to benefit from having additional brain power on the task.